 These studies have pointed out some significant trends, but that doesn't mean they always hold.

 Recent history has particularly challenged these patterns.
 During the presidencies of Barack Obama and Donald Trump, these stock market theories did not hold up.
 In each of Obama's terms, the first two years were most profitable than the third, and for Trump, the first year was more profitable than the second, before a major surge in his third year, followed by the volatile, coronavirus-plagued markets of 2020.

-If you were to follow the theory that the fourth year of a term sees better returns than the first term, the market in 2008 should have had delivered better returns than it did in 2005, when George W. Bush was newly seated as president and the S&P 500 Index gained 4.90%.
+If you were to follow the theory that the fourth year of a term sees better returns than the first term, the market in 2008 should have had delivered better returns than it did in 2005, when George W. Bush started his second term as president and the S&P 500 Index gained 4.9%.
 But 2008, an election year, saw returns drop by 37%.
 If you had followed the theory and invested in the stock market from October 1, 2006, until December 31, 2008, your investments would have been down by 6.8%.

-Furthermore, the underlying assumptions informing these theories may not hold up, either—that the first year of a term sees a recently elected president working to fulfill campaign promises, and that the final two years are consumed by campaigning and efforts to strengthen the economy.
+Furthermore, the underlying assumptions informing these theories may not hold up, either.
+These assumptions hold that the first year of a term sees a recently elected president working to fulfill campaign promises and that the final two years are consumed by campaigning and efforts to strengthen the economy.
 These assumptions may prove true in some cases, but likely not always.